Apple Pie Bars

 Q: Can I use frozen apple slices?

-Q: Any tips for a crisper topping?
+Q: Any tips for an even crisper topping?

-Q: Can I double this recipe?
+Q: Can I make a bigger batch of this scrumptiousness?

-Q: Is there a gluten-free version?
+Q: Got a gluten-free option?

 Conclusion